Skip to main content

 Middleware for Route Protection

-Next.js middleware runs before a request is completed.
-We use it to protect routes that require authentication:
+Next.js middleware runs before a request completes.
+We'll use it to protect routes that require authentication:

 // src/middleware.ts